Halicampus

 Halicampus is a genus of pipefishes of the family Syngnathidae, containing 12 described species.

 Etymology

 The name Halicampus is derived from Greek.
 The first part of the name, hali, is a word for sea or salt when used in combination with other words, deriving from ἅλς, háls.
 In this case, hali- has been combined with campus, which is from the Greek word campe, meaning a bend, turn, or curve.

+Taxonomy

+Despite their close resemblance to other pipefish, a 2022 phylogenetic study found Halicampus to be the closest relative to the seahorses of the genus Hippocampus, and placed both genera in the tribe Hippocampini.

 Species

 There are currently 12 recognized species in this genus: